Incentives and Efficiency in Constrained Allocation Mechanisms: Introduction

+With three or more agents, the set of individually strategy-proof and Pareto efficient mechanisms no longer admits a tidy characterization.
+Even for the classical house allocation problem, the full collection of such mechanisms remains unknown.
+Nevertheless, substantial progress can be made by strengthening the incentive requirement to group strategy-proofness, which requires that no coalition of agents can jointly misreport their preferences to obtain a strictly better outcome for all its members.

+Group strategy-proofness has several conceptual and analytical advantages over individual strategy-proofness.
+First, it is equivalent to Maskin monotonicity, a normatively appealing condition stating that if a particular allocation is chosen at some preference profile, it should remain chosen whenever every agent ranks that allocation weakly higher.
+Second, the additional restriction imposed by group strategy-proofness is modest: it merely rules out bossiness, situations in which an agent can alter others’ allocations without changing her own.
+Finally, by a result of \citeasnoun{Alva17}, though group strategy-proofness rules out any coalitional misreport, it is sufficient to rule out misreports by individuals and pairs.

+This equivalence allows us to leverage our two-agent analysis.
+Fixing any two agents and any preference profile of the remaining agents defines a marginal constrained two-agent allocation problem.
+A mechanism is group strategy-proof if and only if each of these marginal mechanisms is an adapted local dictatorship.
+This is still not a closed-form characterization of all admissible mechanisms, since it requires a careful inspection of derived marginal mechanisms.
+While it is not immediately evident how these pairwise characterizations combine into a global mechanism, the finding nonetheless provides a useful method of attacking general problems.
+By examining the structure of the two-agent marginals, we can identify the class of group strategy-proof and Pareto efficient mechanisms for a wide range of canonical problems, as we demonstrate in specific applications.

-Beyond its practical benefits, a general theory of constrained allocation yields some surprising theoretical insights.
-Several prominent problems which at first glance may appear unconstrained and unrelated can be neatly expressed as special constraints of our model.
-For example, the classical social choice problem corresponds to the special constraint of our model where all agents are constrained to consume the same object.\footnote{The term ``object" is figurative.
-In social choice, the objects are usually policy choices or political candidates.} From this perspective, the social choice problem presents itself as a special constrained private-goods allocation problem.
-In fact, a corollary application of our results is the Gibbard--Satterthwaite Theorem: that all strategy-proof social choice mechanisms are dictatorial.
-With this novel presentation of social choice as a constraint, we can now sensibly formulate and prove a converse to Gibbard--Satterthwaite: under what conditions does the constraint admit any non-dictatorial mechanism?
+Our study of constrained allocation yields some surprising theoretical insights.
+Several prominent problems which, at first glance may appear unconstrained and unrelated, can be neatly expressed as special constraints of our model.
+For example, the classical social choice problem corresponds to the constraint where all agents are required to consume the same object.\footnote{The term ``object" is figurative.
+In social choice, the objects are usually policy choices or political candidates.} From this perspective, the social choice problem is a special constrained private-goods allocation problem.
+A simple application of our results gives the Gibbard--Satterthwaite Theorem: that all strategy-proof social choice mechanisms are dictatorial.\footnote{For the social choice constraint, a strategy-proof mechanism is automatically group strategy-proof.} We can also formulate and prove an inverse to Gibbard--Satterthwaite: we give general conditions on the constraint which guarantee that there are non dictatorial mechanisms.
+We get a possibility result for two-sided matching and college assignment as immediate corollaries.